 The short answer to this question is that it should be long enough to serve it’s purpose – no shorter and no longer.

 Corporate video is also an umbrella term which embraces a wide range of different types.
 Consequently, the optimal length for a corporate video will differ depending on what kind of video is being made.
-(See this article for more detail on the different types of corporate videos).

 At one end of the spectrum we have short social media videos like GEICO’s unskippable ad which delivers its marketing message in just five seconds – and thus avoiding the infamous “skip” button.
 At the other end of the spectrum you have promo videos like Neil Blompkamp’s seven minute mini-movie for the release for HALO 3.

 Of course, saying “it depends” is not particularly helpful if you trying to optimize the length of your video.
 To help provide more concrete advice in this guide we’ll look at some of the key studies to help you determine the best length for your corporate video.
 At the end we’ll provide some recommendations based on the findings of these studies.